Finding Things

 instead.
 This way we ignore the case of search term

-$ find test_data -iname output.txt
+$ find finding-things -iname output.txt

 Let’s imagine that we forgot the name of a data file we want to use but we